 Roles of the Communist Party and government agencies in forced organ harvesting Timeline 1960s China performs its first human organ transplant.
 The Chinese Communist Party Central Military Commission has documentation from 1962 to the present day that all death-row and serious offenders can be treated according to the needs of national and socialist development and can be dealt with according to the "revolutionary protocol."
 1980s The Chinese government promulgates regulations that would allow the bodies and organs of deceased prisoners to be used under certain conditions.

+1990s

+1970s

+October 1978.

-1970s Clinical organ transplantation begins in China.
-The first recorded case of organ harvesting from a prisoner of conscience takes place in October 1978.
-1990s Uyghur political prisoners begin to be targeted for their organs.
+Uyghur political prisoners begin to be targeted for their organs.